People

 Dr. Walter Villanueva

-Walter leads the Reactor Design & Thermal Hydraulics team and is Reader in Nuclear Engineering.
+Walter is Reader in Nuclear Engineering.

 Honorary/Visiting Academics & Industrial Supervisors